Publications

 2022

 - SIGGRAPH ASIA 2022An Implicit Parametric Morphable Dental ModelACM Trans.
-Graph., 2022
+Graph., Dec 2022

 3D Morphable models of the human body capture variations among subjects and are useful in reconstruction and editing applications.
 Current dental models use an explicit mesh scene representation and model only the teeth, ignoring the gum.
 In this work, we present the first parametric 3D morphable dental model for both teeth and gum.
 Our model uses an implicit scene representation and is learned from rigidly aligned scans.
 It is based on a component-wise representation for each tooth and the gum, together with a learnable latent code for each of such components.
 It also learns a template shape thus enabling several applications such as segmentation, interpolation and tooth replacement.
 Our reconstruction quality is on par with the most advanced global implicit representations while enabling novel applications.

 - TVCGCreatureShop: Interactive 3D Character Modeling and Texturing from a Single Color DrawingCongyi Zhang, Lei Yang, Nenglun Chen, Nicholas Vining, Alla Sheffer, Francis C.M.
-Lau, Guoping Wang, and Wenping WangIEEE Transactions on Visualization and Computer Graphics, 2022
+Lau, Guoping Wang, and Wenping WangIEEE Transactions on Visualization and Computer Graphics, Dec 2022

 Creating 3D shapes from 2D drawings is an important problem with applications in content creation for computer animation and virtual reality.
-We introduce a new sketch-based system, \em CreatureShop, that enables amateurs to create high-quality textured 3D character models from 2D drawings with ease and efficiency.
+We introduce a new sketch-based system, CreatureShop, that enables amateurs to create high-quality textured 3D character models from 2D drawings with ease and efficiency.
 CreatureShop takes an input bitmap drawing of a character (such as an animal or other creature), depicted from an arbitrary descriptive pose and viewpoint, and creates a 3D shape with plausible geometric details and textures from a small number of user annotations on the 2D drawing.
 Our key contributions are a novel oblique view modeling method, a set of systematic approaches for producing plausible textures on the invisible or occluded parts of the 3D character (as viewed from the direction of the input drawing), and a user-friendly interactive system.
 We validate our system and methods by creating numerous 3D characters from various drawings, and compare our results with related works to show the advantages of our method.
 We perform a user study to evaluate the usability of our system, which demonstrates that our system is a practical and efficient approach to create fully-textured 3D character models for novice users.

 2021